KevinBinon/KevinBinon.github.io/_posts/2016-11-30-setting-up-this-blog.markdown

 layout: post
 ---

-## How I did became aware of GitHub pages
+## How I did become aware of GitHub pages

 2 weeks ago I heard about the GitHub project GitHub Pages.
 This project hosts a static website bound to your GitHub account build and served by [Jekyll](https://jekyllrb.com).